kube-green/kube-green/README.md

 [![Test and build][test-and-build-svg]](test-and-build)
 [![Coverage Status][coverage-badge]](coverage)

-# Kube Green
+# kube-green

 How many development or demo namespaces remain active on weekends or beyond business hours?
 This is an unnecessary waste of resources and money.

-Kube Green was born with the aim of finding ways to avoid this kind of waste of resources.
+*kube-green* was born with the aim of finding ways to avoid this kind of waste of resources.

-If you have some other ideas on how to improve our development on kubernetes, please open an issue so we can integrate Kube Green features!
+If you have some other ideas on how to improve our development on kubernetes, please open an issue so we can integrate *kube-green* features!

-## Deploy
+## Install

-To install Kube Green in the cluster, clone the repository and run
+To install *kube-green* in the cluster, clone the repository and run

 ```sh
 make deploy
 ```

-This will create a new namespace, kube-green, which contains the pod of the decorator.
+This will create a new namespace, *kube-green*, which contains the pod of the operator.

+For further information about the installation, [see here](docs/install.md)

 ## Usage

 The use of this operator is very simple.
+Once installed on the cluster, configure the desired CRD to make it works.

 ### SleepInfo

-In the namespace where you want to enable Kube Green, apply the SleepInfo CRD.
+In the namespace where you want to enable kube-green, apply the SleepInfo CRD.
-An example of CRD is accessible [at this link](./testdata/working-hours.yml)
+An example of CRD is accessible [at this link](testdata/working-hours.yml)

 The SleepInfo spec contains:

 * **weekdays**: day of the week. `*` is every day, `1` is monday, `1-5` is from monday to friday
 * **sleepAt**: time in hours and minutes (HH:mm)when deployments replicas should be set to 0.
 Valid values are, for example, 19:00or `*:*` for every minute and every hour.
-* **wakeUpAt**: time in hours and minutes (HH:mm)when deployments replicas should be set restored.
-Valid values are, for example, 19:00or `*:*` for every minute and every hour
+* **wakeUpAt** (*optional*): time in hours and minutes (HH:mm) when deployments replicas should be restored.
+Valid values are, for example, 19:00or `*:*` for every minute and every hour.
+If wake up value is not set, pod in namespace will not be restored.
+So, you will need to deploy the initial namespace configuration to restore it.
-* **timeZone**: time zone in IANA specification.
+* **timeZone** (*optional*): time zone in IANA specification.
 For example for italian hour, set `Europe/Rome`
-* **excluldeRef**: an array of object containing the resource to exclude from sleep.
+* **excluldeRef** (*optional*): an array of object containing the resource to exclude from sleep.
 It contains:
   * **apiVersion**: version of the resource.
 Now it is supported *"apps/v1"*
   * **kind**: the kind of resource.
 Now it is supported *"Deployment"*
   * **name**: the name of the resource.